2023/24 primary assessment dates

 The multiplication tables check (MTC) is statutory for primary schools in the 2021/22 academic year.

-The following MTC guidance is for the academic year 2022 – 2023 and have not been updated yet by the DfE.
-They are here for reference until the guidance links for 2023 – 2024 are available.
+The following MTC guidance is for the academic year 2022 – 2023 and has not been updated yet by the DfE.
+They are here for reference until the guidance links for 2023 – 2024 are available. the test administration guidance is expected to be updated in April 2024.

 Key stage 2